Pur3-MAlice/seasonality/README.md

 ## ***Search***

-Here is a search with no results, it give the user an message saying they didn't search anything and then also prompts them to make a suitable search.
+Here is a search with no results, it gives the user a message saying they didn't search anything and then also prompts them to make a suitable search.

 ![Empty Search](/documents/features/search-nothing.png)

-Here is a page pagnation.
+Here is a page pagination.
 I searched a term with more than 8 results and got the below, which means I see the pagination that lets me go through all the results.

 ![Large Search](/documents/features/search_large.png)

-This is a search for an ingredient so only shows up one result with that specific ingridient.
+This is a search for an ingredient so only shows up one result with that specific ingredient.
 Here you can see that there is no pagination due to the results being less than 8.

 ![Specific Search](/documents/features/searched-ingredient.png)

 ## ***Main Page Content***

 This is a view of the main page content.
 You can see here the left and right chevron as this is the second row of the recent recipe list.
-This list is paginated by 4 and after each 4 recipes the next recipe goes unto the next row.
+This list is paginated by 4 and after each 4 recipes, the next recipe goes unto the next row.
 You can also see the start of the diet lists, which is maxed out at three diets on the home page.
 These also populate with the latest additions to these diets.

 ![Main Page](/documents/features/main-page-chevron.png)

 ## ***Profile Features***

-Below is the profile, which has features such as a link to the favourites page, a button to remove the recipe from favourites, update and delete recipes from db if author.
+Below is the profile, which has features such as a link to the favourites page, a button to remove the recipe from favourites, and update and delete recipes from db if author.
 And a feature to update the user's bio, username and email.

 ![Full Profile](/documents/features/profile-page.png)